Azure/azhpc-diagnostics/README.md

 If you have special privacy requirements concerning logs leaving your VM, make sure to open up the tarball and redact any sensitive information before re-tarring it and handing it off to support engineers.

+# Warning

+This tool is meant for diagnosing inactive systems.
+It runs benchmarks that stress various system devices such as memory, GPU, and Infiniband.
+It will cause performance degradation for or otherwise interfere with other active processes that use these resources.
+It is not advised to use this tool on systems where other jobs are currenlty running.

+To stop the tool while it is running, interrupt the process (i.e. ctrl-c) to force it to reset system state and terminate.

 # Install and Run
 After cloning this repo, no further installation is required.
 To run the script, run the following command, replacing {repo-root} with the name of this repo's directory on your VM: